-Regarding companies where it is a small proportion of revenue we believe that divestment must be an option where engagement has failed to change behaviour.
-Without the threat of divestment, engagement has no power in a negotiation.
+Regarding companies where it is a smaller proportion of revenue, e.g. >5% of revenue, we believe that divestment must be an option where engagement has failed to change behaviour after a reasonable amount of time e.g. 1 year.